-The quarter over quarter increase in natural gas revenues is primarily due to higher recovery of purchased commodity costs driven by an increase in both price and sales volumes.
-Further impacting year over year revenues is the increase in customer delivery rates and the PSC approval in the 2021 Rate Order for the recovery of lost financial charges which have been suspended since July 1, 2020 to alleviate financial hardship on customers due to the COVID-19 pandemic.
-Partially offsetting these increases are higher NRAs related to Customer Complaint and Customer Satisfaction Survey index below the PSC prescribed target for 2022.
+The quarter and year over year increase in natural gas revenues is primarily due to higher recovery of purchased commodity costs resulting from an increase in commodity price.
+Further impacting year over year revenues is the increase in customer delivery rates and the PSC approval in the 2021 Rate Order for the recovery of lost finance charges which have been suspended since July 1, 2020 to alleviate financial hardship on customers due to the COVID-19 pandemic.
+Higher NRAs recorded in